simonedelpopolo/koorie/README.md

   - **_koorie-shell ssl --generate_** : generating self-signed certificate and dhparam (⚠︎ ︎DEVELOPMENT)
     ```shell
-       # in the root directory of you project
+       # in the root directory of your project

        npx koorie-shell ssl --generate='options(path:certs:key:koorie.key.pem:cert:koorie.cert.pem:dhparam:koorie.dhparam.pem)'
     ```
       1. ⬆︎ a directory named `certs` will be made in the root of the project.
-      2. a key named `koorie.key.pem` and a certificate named `koorie.cert.pem` will be placed in the cert directory.
+      2. a key named `koorie.key.pem` and a certificate named `koorie.cert.pem` will be placed in the `certs` directory.
-      3. the process of generating the file `koorie.dhparam.pem` can't take long time. once done will be placed in the certs' directory.
+      3. the process of generating the file `koorie.dhparam.pem` can take long time. once done will be placed in the `certs` directory.
-    **_koorie-shell will just use the command below, so it is required openssl to be available on the host OS_**
+    **_koorie-shell will just use the command below, so, openssl is required to be available on the host OS_**

   - **_DoItYourself_** : generating self-signed certificate and dhparam with `openssl` (⚠︎ DEVELOPMENT):
     ```shell